 An indexed and fully-searchable collection of abstracts that link to the fulltext articles available from the BioOne organization.
 BioOne provides a unique aggregation of over 82 high-impact bioscience research journals from more than 66 publishers.
 Additional publishers and journals will be added over time.
 These titles are produced by societies and non-commercial publishers and a majority were previously available only in printed form.
 BioOne was developed by the American Institute of Biological Sciences (AIBS), SPARC (the Scholarly Publishing and Academic Resources Coalition), the University of Kansas, the Greater Western Library Alliance, and Allen Press.
 The organization is committed to a non-profit objective of disseminating important, scholarly information focused on the biological, ecological and environmental sciences by recovering costs while ensuring sustainability.

-BIOSIS Previews is the electronic version of Biological Abstracts and Biological Abstracts/RRM (Reports, Reviews, and Meetings).
+BIOSIS Previews is the online version of Biological Abstracts and Biological Abstracts/RRM (Reports, Reviews, and Meetings).
 It indexes about 5,500 life sciences journals of which about 2,300 are indexed cover to cover, and 1,500 conference proceedings, review articles, books and U.S. patents.
 It covers the biological and biomedical disciplines: agriculture, biochemistry, biotechnology, botany, clinical and experimental medicine, ecology, environmental sciences, microbiology, molecular biology, pharmacology, veterinary science, virology and zoology.
-It is international in coverage, updated weekly, and available from 1926 through McMaster University libraries.
+International in coverage.

 Contains approximately 1300 sources from 1100 authors, covering the non-fiction published works of leading African Americans.
 Where possible the complete published non-fiction works are included, as well as interviews, journal articles, speeches, essays, pamplets, letters and other fugitive material.